 The Government's Coronavirus Bounce Back Loan Scheme helps small and medium-sized businesses affected by COVID-19 to apply for loans of up to £50,000.
-The Government will guarantee 100% of the loan and there won't be any fees or interest to pay for the first 12 months.
+The Government guarantees 100% of the loan and there aren't any fees or interest to pay for the first 12 months.

 You can apply for a loan if your business: